AREX: Services

-Both Express and commuter "All Stop" services are operated.
+Both non-stop Express and all-stops commuter services are operated.
 With the opening of the first phase, journeys from Incheon International Airport to Gimpo International Airport took 28 minutes on express services and 33 minutes on commuter services.
 Following the opening of the second phase, Seoul–Incheon International Airport travel time on half-hourly Express services is 43 minutes to Terminal 1.
-The All Stop service, which run at a frequency of up to one train every 6 minutes, take 53 minutes.
+The all-stops commuter service, which runs at a frequency of up to one train every 6 minutes, takes 53 minutes.
 This compares with an average travel time of 70 minutes on buses and 60 minutes in taxis or private cars.

 Express train passengers boarding certain airlines can check in to their flights at the Seoul Station City Airport Terminal on the western side of Seoul Station, which include facilities to check in and x-ray baggage, receive exit stamps from an onsite Korean Immigration Service officer, and permit expedited security screening once at Incheon.

 The AREX line is shown on Seoul subway maps as sky blue, often bisected with orange striping.
 AREX was originally not considered part of the subway network, but following the majority buyout by Korail, who operates many of Seoul's subway lines, the commuter line was fully integrated with the rest of the Seoul Metropolitan Subway system.
 There are now free transfers for all Seoul and Incheon metro lines it crosses paths with.

 AREX Express trains

-AREX Express train stations and ticket windows are easily by their distinct orange colour scheme.
+AREX Express train stations and ticket windows are easily by their distinct orange color scheme.
 AREX Express trains offer 2+2 configured reclining seating, ample luggage storage, free WiFi, onboard service attendants and electronic entertainment screens.
 AREX Express passengers have access to connecting shuttle buses at Seoul Station to partner hotels, to a dedicated boarding lounge at Incheon Airport Terminal 1, and exclusive use of Seoul Station's City Airport Terminal when departing.
 All seats on the AREX Express trains are reserved, with receipts displaying the assigned car and seat numbers for passengers alongside their tickets.